 CSS has no funds from Government.
 All the requirements of the students like uniforms, stationary, text books etc are provided by individual and group sponsorers.

-On January 26th 2010, the 60th Republic day of our country, Centre for Social Service started its third project.
+On January 26th 2010, Centre for Social Service started its third project.
 Dr. Ganga C Choudary, a benevolent donor, wanted to utilize his retirement benefits for a good cause.
-His wife Dr. Lakshmi Ganga motivated him to help unfortunate women in need, especially in a country like India where socio-economic norms dictate the life and fate of many unfortunate women.
-And so, they came forward to support Swayam Sakthi, the third project started by CSS.
-Dr. Ganga Choudary acquired a small property along with a house and donated it to start this project.
+His wife Dr. Lakshmi Ganga motivated him to channelize his donations to help unfortunate women in need, especially where socio-economic norms dictate the life and fate of many of them.
+They acquired a small property along with a house and donated it to start this project.
+Honoring their noble thought the third project is named - Dr. Lakshmi Ganga Swayam Sakthi Project.

-CSS has recently started a small community project.
-It is a day-care programme for elderly women (DEW) at Vetapalem, in Andhra Pradesh.
-This draught hit village has families which struggle to make ends meet.
-In the process, elderly women who no longer contribute to the family are neglected.
+CSS started a small community based program at Vetapalem, a Day-care for Elderly Women.
+In this village economically struggling families find it very hard to properly take care of the elderly women in their families, especially those who no longer contribute to the family.
 These women come to the CSS shelter, cook their lunch with the provisions provided by CSS, spend the day in a peaceful and clean environment and go back to their homes in the evening.
-(CSS is running this programme with sponsorship from Vasudha Foundation).
+CSS is running this program with sponsorship from Vasudha Foundation.
+Around 20 women benefit from this program.